 We now explain the decryption algorithm TrapTP.VerDec, that also verifies the evaluation.
 First, it checks log, using a classical algorithm, denoted CheckLogs.
 Next, it decrypts all HE ciphertexts, which produces the Paulis.
 Now, given also the secret key, TrapTP.VerDec can now decrypt all ciphertexts by decrypting the trap codes (note that this could also cause TrapTP.VerDec to reject the evaluation).
 We refer the reader to [ADSS17] for a detailed construction.
 They proved that TrapTP is secure with respect to VerGame.

 Theorem 2.21 (Theorem 5 of [ADSS17]).
-The scheme TrapTP is IND-VER secure.
+Assuming the existence of a classical fully homomorphic encryption scheme, the VQFHE scheme TrapTP is IND-VER secure.

 3 The Model of Computation